GSA-TTS/piipan-open-source/docs/pprl.md

 - Piipan searches for exact matches across the secure hashes of the participating tenants
 - When tenant eligibility systems query the duplicate participation API during (re)certification, the secure hash for the de-identified data is provided as input, instead of their PII

-Only one secure hash is currently defined for piipan and is derived from *last name*, *Date of Birth (DoB)*, and *Social Security Number (SSN)* and the application of the [SHA-512 cryptographic hash function](https://en.wikipedia.org/wiki/SHA-2).
+Only one secure hash is currently defined for piipan and is derived from *last name*, *Date of Birth (DoB)*, and *Social Security Number (SSN)* and the application of a [cryptographic hash function](https://en.wikipedia.org/wiki/SHA-2).
 Additional secure hashes may be defined in the future to support additional matching algorithms beyond an exact match against last name, DoB, and SSN.

-Finally, in order for exact matching against de-identified PII to be effective, tenants must consistently validate and normalize the PII values, concatenate them in a specified manner, and then apply the SHA-512 hash function.
+Finally, in order for exact matching against de-identified PII to be effective, tenants must consistently validate and normalize the PII values, concatenate them in a specified manner, and then apply the hash function.
 These steps are described in detail below.

 ## 1. Validation and Normalization